LCL Provides Educational Programs to the Legal Profession

 - Taking small, incremental steps to change how law is practiced and how lawyers are regulated to instill greater well-being in the profession

-Mental Health, Well-Being and Resilience in a Post-COVID Environment (1 hr)
+Mental Health, Well-Being and Resilience in a Post-COVID World (1 hr)

 Life and work during the COVID pandemic have been challenging for many people, including legal professionals.
-These challenges are multifaceted and, at times, seemingly unrelenting.
-While a post-COVID world may seem distant right now, current circumstances give rise to unique stressors.
-We’ll offer perspectives and tools for coping.
+These challenges are multifaceted and, at times, seemed unrelenting.
+This program will discuss unique stressors arising from rapid, temporary, and permanent change while offering tools for recognizing and responding along with strategies for building resilience.

 Vicarious Trauma, Empathy Fatigue, and Self-Care in the Legal Profession (1 hr)

 This program will discuss types of trauma, the impact of others’ trauma, our risks, and what to watch for.
-Participants will learn self-care techniques that will lessen our exposure to trauma and help us develop resilience.
-Information on resources available to all Minnesota lawyers is provided.
+Participants will learn resilience building tools and strategies that will lessen the impact of our exposure to trauma.
+Information on resources available to all Minnesota legal professionals is provided.

 Note: This program can be combined with an elimination of bias program to form a 90-minute presentation eligible for 1 hour EOB plus 1/2 hour Standard credits.